 One of the great ironies of Customer Experience Management (CXM) as a discipline, is that many of the surveys designed to help businesses gather the data they need to improve Customer Experience offer terrible User Experience (UX).
 I’m referring specifically to the surveys frequently sent out via email by brick-and-mortar chains or found at the bottom of their receipts etc. but the same principles apply to most surveys.
-In this post we suggest some key user experience improvements that can help you increase survey engagement.
+If you’ve found yourself wondering how to increase response rates on surveys, this post covers some key user experience improvements that can help you do that relatively quickly and painlessly.

 Having done many of these surveys, I would suggest that the thoughts going through customers’ heads while they are completing them (or in some cases being asked to complete them) are along these lines: